paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 Ask a question and roll 2d6: if the total is 8 or higher the answer is “Yes”, otherwise "No".

-Ideally phrase the question for yes/no where the players want to hear “Yes”:

-- “Do we find shelter?”
-- “Is the sword magical?"
-- "Do I hit the monster?"
-- "Do I avoid the trap?
+Try to phrase the question as if the character/s are hoping for a “Yes”.
+For example, “Do we find shelter from the storm?”, "Do I hit the monster?", "Do I avoid the trap?", etc. This aligns Sweet & Spicy with a benefit to the players.

 ### Sweet & Spicy